tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 <HighlightBox type="learning">

-In the next sections, you are going to dive deeper into the tech background making blockchain protocols possible by:
+In the next sections, you are going to begin your blockchain journey with an introduction to the tech background making blockchain protocols possible by:

 * [Reviewing what networks and protocols are, as well as recapping the most central terms in networking - node, client, and server.](./tech-background-blockchain.md)
 * [Exploring in which way blockchains are distributed ledgers.](./ledgers.md)